MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 ## About this public preview article

 There are several ways you can complete some of the steps to deploy Double Key Encryption.
-This article provides detailed instructions so that less experienced admins can successfully deploy the service.
+This article provides detailed instructions so that less experienced admins successfully deploy the service.
 If you're experienced with the common technologies, such as git, shared by the deployment methods described in this article, you can choose to use your own methods.

 For public preview, we've included step-by-step instructions on how to deploy the Double Key Encryption service to Azure.
-While this scenario isn't something you'd likely do in production, for public preview it provides a quick way for you to deploy so that you can get started using Double Key Encryption right away.
+This scenario isn't something you'd likely do in production.
+For public preview using Azure is a quick way to deploy that lets you get started using Double Key Encryption right away.

 You can choose to deploy the service wherever you want, whether it's locally on your network or with another provider.
-You'll need to configure the application settings to suit your deployment needs and publish the key store to the appropriate location.
+You'll need to configure the application settings and publish the key store to the appropriate location.

 ## Deploy Double Key Encryption

-These are the general steps you'll take to set up Double Key Encryption for your organization.
+You'll follow these general steps to set up Double Key Encryption for your organization.
 The example in this article uses Azure as the deployment destination for the DKE service.
 If you're deploying to another location, you'll need to provide your own values.

 1. [Install software prerequisites](#install-software-prerequisites)
 1. [Clone the Double Key Encryption GitHub repository](#clone-the-dke-github-repository)